SAP/luigi/docs/getting-started.md

 ```

 ### Luigi Fiddle
 Go to the [Luigi Fiddle](https://fiddle.luigi-project.io/) website.
-Click on `Modify Config` at the bottom right to make changes to the Luigi application.
+Click on **Modify Config** at the bottom right of the page to make changes to the Luigi application.

 <!-- accordion:end -->